lenra-io/lenra_cli/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
     build      Build your app in release mode check      Checks the running app
-    dev       Start the app in an interactive mode help      Print this message or the help of the given subcommand(s) init      Generates dockerfile and docker compose file with the init command logs      View output from the containers
+    dev        Start the app in an interactive mode help       Print this message or the help of the given subcommand(s) logs       View output from the containers
     new        Create a new Lenra app project start      Start your app previously built with the build command stop       Stop your app previously started with the start command update     Update the tools Docker images
+    upgrade    Upgrade the app with the last template updates
 ```

 <p align="right">(<a href="#top">back to top</a>)</p>